Considering a Career in Cosmetology?

 Ready to begin?
-Cosmetology I Foundation begins this fall, as a full-time or part-time program.
-The full-time course runs 9/5-12/23 and the part-time course runs 11/7-2/28.
+Cosmetology I Foundation begins this fall as a full-time or part-time program, from 11/7-2/28.
 Call Diane at 847.925.6616 (or email email@example.com) to inquire about prerequisite requirements and enrollment.

 Harper College CE is proud to partner with Capelli Academy, a leading cosmetology training facility, to offer our Cosmetology program.
 To learn more about our program and the industry, please read the following interview with Hans Burkert, owner and education director of Capelli Academy.

 About the Lead Instructor: Hans Burkert attended Tristino and Tricoci School of Hair Design, followed by training at Vidal Sasoon in Canada, Karl Kuhnz in Wurtzburg Germany and advanced classes at the Redken Exchange in N.Y.
 He is a licensed cosmetologist, licensed cosmetology educator and continuing education sponsor.
 Burkert has 35+ years of experience in the field, starting as an assistant to industry giants, hair dresser, educator, event planner, and partner in Tricoci School of Hair Design.
 He is entering his 11th year owning and operating his cosmetology school and his 23rd year as a salon owner.

 What are possible career paths for people who complete the Cosmetology program at Harper?